Kapilaben & Ors. vs Ashok Kumar Jayantilal Sheth Through POA Gopalbhai Madhusudan Patel & Ors.

 Facts:

-- Kapilaben & Ors were Appellants (Defendants Nos.
-1-5) Including Naranbhai Ramdas Patel (Defendant No. 1, now deceased) and his relatives (Defendants Nos.
-2-5) original owner of the land.
+- Kapilaben & Ors, the Appellants (Defendants Nos.
+1-5), including Naranbhai Ramdas Patel (Defendant No. 1, now deceased) and his relatives (Defendants Nos.
+2-5), were the original owners of the land.

 Background: